harsh-sutariya/Product-Recommendation-System/README.md

 This is a Flask-based web application that provides product recommendations based on product descriptions using clustering and cosine similarity.
 Sure, I'd be happy to explain the techniques used in your product recommendation project: K-Means and Latent Semantic Analysis (LSA).

+## Note
+Due to github file size limit, I'm am unable to push the dataset and the .pkl files.

+The dataset is from : https://www.kaggle.com/c/home-depot-product-search-relevance/data

 ## K-Means Clustering:

 **K-Means** is a popular unsupervised machine learning algorithm used for clustering data points into groups or clusters based on their similarity.
 In your project, K-Means is used to group product descriptions into clusters based on their content.
 Here's how it works: